ben-aaron188/ben-aaron188.github.io/README.md

 - [LinkedIn profile](https://nl.linkedin.com/in/barkleinberg)

-# Teaching 2018/2019
+# Teaching

-**Possible topics for (UG & PG) dissertations and internships 2018/2019:**
+**Possible topics for (UG & PG) dissertations and internships 2019/2020:**

+- Examining trading structures and networks in financial crime data
-- testing the reliability and validity of online sensor data (e.g., Twitter)
+- Assessing the re-identification of personal information in anonymised text data
-- detecting massive online missinformation (e.g., fake news, polarised content)
-- deception detection (computer-automated or computer-aided)
+- Public perceptions on the use of algorithmic policing
-- detecting early warning signals of emerging crimes
+- Analysing the futurists to identify early warning signals
-- understanding linguistic trajectories in online forums
-- computational approaches to existing and new crime problems
-- methodological research (e.g., dealing with new forms of data, statistical simulation studies)
-- dark crime data (i.e., hidden data, messy data, multimodal data)
+- Hidden and dark data for crime research
-- special topic on financial fraud in collab. with a major internarional bank (contact me for more details)

 **CURRENT MODULES**